-- Enrollment Agreement
+- > Enrollment Agreement

 - Signed Contract

-- Hearing and Vision
+- Hearing and Vision (4 yrs and up)

 - Immunization Record including Physician's Statement of Health

 - Signed Parent Handbook Return Form

-- Copy of Driver's License

 These records will ensure that we have all of the information necessary to handle any emergencies involving your child expeditiously.
 Please be sure these forms are updated at all times, especially with phone numbers where parents can be reached.